idvorkin/idvorkin.github.io/_d/facebook.md

 There are lots of jokes about the metaverse, but I'm a big fan, I'll I'll tell you why.

 In 2020, had a college hire wanted to do a 1:1 in VR instead of in person.
 Annoyed, buy hey that's why we hire college hires, to get new ideas.
-Took 20 minutes to setup, virtual conference room.
+Took 20 minutes to set up, virtual conference room.
 Cartoony, but then ...
 He sits beside me, right in the chair beside me.
 Shoulder to shoulder, very uncomfortable.
-Told him he had to move, and he said in relief, oh you felt that too, yeah - that was ackward.
+Told him he had to move, and he said in relief, oh you felt that too, yeah - that was awkward.

 Next, open of horizon worlds ... creator ... showed me how to configure correctly, told me about art ...

 In 2022, lord of the rings.
-How do we solve thi sim the real world?
-Identity and social norm.s Group chats are like this.
+How do we solve this sim the real world?
+Identity and social norms.
+Group chats are like this.

 ### Why is the metaverse taking so long